exoframejs/exoframe-server/README.md

 ## Contribute

 1. Fork this repository to your own GitHub account and then clone it to your local device.
-2. Install dependencies: `npm install`
+2. Install dependencies: `yarn`
-3. Execute tests to make sure everything's working: `npm test`
+3. Execute tests to make sure everything's working: `yarn test`
-4. Start the server: `npm start`
+4. Start the server: `yarn start`

 Now can point your Exoframe CLI to `http://localhost:8080` and use it.